individual-brain-charting/public_protocols/tom/README.md

 `paradigm_descriptors_eploc.py`

-The inputs are stored in the folder `behavioural` created in the same directory, after running the protocol.
-The outputs are stored in the folder `paradigm_descriptors` also created in the same directory.
+The inputs are stored in the folder `behavioural`; they have been created in the same directory after running the protocol.
+The outputs will be stored in the folder `paradigm_descriptors` that will be created in the same directory.

 ### Theory-of-Mind and Pain Matrix Movie Localizer

+#### Run the protocol

 To launch the protocol of the *Theory-of-Mind and Pain Matrix Movie Localizer*, go to the `mov_localizer` folder and run in the command window of Octave/MATLAB:

 `mov_localizer.m`

+#### Paradigm descriptors extraction

 The paradigm descriptors of this task are fixed and provided in the file `paradigm_descriptors_movloc.csv` under the same directory.